Sp3aR007/Terraform-3-Tier-Project-AWS/README.md

   echo "Hello World from $(hostname -f)" > /var/www/html/index.html
   ```

-* The above code will install an apache webserver in the EC2 instances
+* The above script will install Http Apache server in all instances.

-So, now our entire code is ready.
-We need to run the below steps to create infrastructure.
+So, now the entire project configuration details are done.

 * terraform init is to initialize the working directory and downloading plugins of the provider
 * terraform plan is to create the execution plan for our code